Loops in our DNA

 Text: Katharina Kaefer

 Reproduction and evolution of life – from humans to bacteria – are based on preserving, adapting and passing on genetic information.
 The genetic material is stored in the form of DNA in almost every single cell of an organism, or more precisely in the nuclei.
-The cell nucleus is only a few millionths of a millimeter in size but contains DNA of about 2 meters length.
+The cell nucleus is only a few millionths of a meter in size but contains DNA of about 2 meters length.
 Twisted space-savingly, the threadlike DNA forms the characteristic X-shaped chromosomes that we find in biology textbooks.
 During the cell’s life cycle, the chromosomes must be continuously loosened and compacted: During gene expression – i.e. the conversion of genetic information into physical characteristics or biochemical processes – or cell division, proteins have to dock to the DNA and migrate along it in order to read-out information or duplicate the DNA.
 If these processes do not function properly, rare hereditary diseases, developmental disorders, or cancer can emerge.

 The SMC (Structural Maintenance of Chromosomes) protein complexes condensin, cohesin and Smc5/6 play a central role in the spatial organization of chromosomes.
 "We have already studied two major players in chromosome organization, condensin and cohesin.
 They extrude loops from DNA strands and hold them together like an eyelet through their ring-like structure, " explains Eugene Kim, group leader at the Max Planck Institute of Biophysics.
 "Now, we have looked at the last puzzle piece Smc5/6 in DNA loop formation and unraveled its function.
 We found that the extrusion of DNA loops is a conserved mechanism in all eukaryotes [which are organisms with cell nuclei]. " The scientists have published the results of their study in the journal Nature.